rpc00102: Ceratopteris richardii Cr-AH cell suspension culture

 Add following stock solutions, and fill up to approximately 950 mL with distilled water.

 Adjust the pH of the solution to 5.8 with KOH (1 N), and fill up to 1 L with distilled water.

 Pour 85 mL of the medium into a 300-mL flask.

 Autoclave the flask at 121°C for 20 min.

 Leave to stand a flask containing a 7-day-old culture until the cells settle to the bottom of the flask.

 Transfer 10 mL of the sedimented cells to 85 mL of fresh mLS medium with a pipette.

 Incubate cell cultures on a rotary shaker at 130 rpm under the dark condition at 27°C.

 For domestic customers: We send Cr-AH cell suspension in a 50-mL disposable conical centrifuge tube.
 The cells should be transferred to fresh mLS medium immediately after arrival.
-Transfer settled cells to Erlenmeyer flasks containing fresh liquid medium with a pipette.

 For overseas customers: We send Cr-AH cells placed on semi-solid mLS medium in a 250-mL disposable Erlenmeyer flask.
 The cells should be transferred to fresh mLS medium immediately after arrival.
 Collect the cells from the semi-solid medium with a spatula and transfer them to Erlenmeyer flasks containing fresh liquid medium.